jerdog/high-performing-eng-teams-hugorevealjs/content/cdMiniSummit23/15-min/_index.md

 {.r-stretch}

 {{% note %}}
 Software delivery has never been more critical to the success of business in every industry.
 It’s also never been more complex.
-Expectations for delivering high-quality software incredibly fast have skyrocketed - yesterday’s most exceptional product experiences are expected today to be more beautiful, intuitive, powerful, and affordable.{{% /note %}}
+Expectations for delivering high-quality software incredibly fast have skyrocketed - yesterday’s most exceptional product experiences are expected today to be more beautiful, intuitive, powerful, and affordable.
+{{% /note %}}

 ---